Virtual field trip: Deliberating Charter rights (Grades 9 to 12)

 • Learn how universal consensus is a rarity in human rights discussions.

-• Engage in discussion and think critically about human rights cases before voting on questions that Canadian courts have considered.
+• Interact with peers and Museum staff to think critically about human rights cases before voting on questions that Canadian courts have considered.

-• Discuss how these decisions have impacted Canadian society.
+• Engage in discussions on how these decisions have impacted Canadian society.

 * Students will require a personal internet‐ready device to participate in live polling during this program.